abruzy/engineering-test/README.md

 4. create a file called '.env' in your root directory and copy the field below and paste it inside that .env file

-NB: please replace, for example 'yourpassword' to 'abruzy9463' with the appropiate details

 ```sh
 DATABASE_NAME='yourdatabasename'
 TEST_DATABASE_NAME='yourtestdatabasename'